getify/You-Dont-Know-JS/scope-closures/ch7.md

 Closure is originally a mathematical concept, from lambda calculus.
 But I'm not going to list out math formulas or use a bunch of notation and jargon to define it.

-Instead, I'm going to use a practical perspective to describe closure.
+Instead, I'm going to focus on a practical perspective.
 We'll start by defining closure in terms of what we can observe in different behavior of our programs, as opposed to if closure was not present in JS.
 However, later in this chapter, we're going to flip closure around to look at it from an *alternative perspective*.

 Closure is a behavior of functions and only functions.
 If you aren't dealing with a function, closure does not apply.
 An object cannot have closure, nor does a class have closure (though its functions/methods might).
 Only functions have closure.